MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/dynamic.md

 ## Ingesting Data

 When ingesting data into a `dynamic` column, Kusto will implicitly call [`parse_json`](kusto/query/parsejsonfunction.md) on string values.
-This allows you do ingest `dictionary` and `array` values even when the ingestion format support only string values.
+This allows you to ingest `dictionary` and `array` values even when the ingestion format support only string values.

 The following example shows how you can create a table that holds a `dynamic` column and then ingest records into it.